siuying/Rome/README.md

 pod install
 ```

-and you will end up with dynamic frameworks:
+and you will end up with xcframeworks:

 ```
 $ tree Rome/
 Rome/
-└── Alamofire.framework
+└── Alamofire.xcframework
 ```

 ## Advanced Usage